masoom181096/ConceptReviewTool/replit.md

 A web application prototyping EBRD's Concept Review Phase automation for large-institution loan requests.
 This tool implements a happy-path workflow with a simple internal "agentic" architecture where each "agent" is a Python module/function.

 ## Current State
-- **Status**: Fully functional prototype with email-first intake flow
+- **Status**: Fully functional prototype with multi-phase concept review workflow
 - **Stack**: Python + FastAPI + SQLite + Jinja2 templates

 ## Project Structure